Roald Dahl bibliography

 Dahl's first script was for a stage work, The Honeys, which appeared on Broadway in 1955.
 He followed this with a television script, "Lamb to the Slaughter", for the Alfred Hitchcock Presents series.
-He also co-wrote screenplays for film, including for You Only Live Twice (1967) and Chitty Chitty Bang Bang (1968).
-In 1982 Dahl published the first of three editions of poems—all aimed at children.
+He co-wrote screenplays for film, including for You Only Live Twice (1967) and Chitty Chitty Bang Bang (1968).
+In 1982 Dahl published the first of three editions of poems aimed at children.
 The following year he edited a book of ghost stories.
-He also wrote several works of non-fiction, including three autobiographies, a cookery book, a safety leaflet for the British railways and a book on measles, which was about the death of his daughter Olivia from measles encephalitis.
+He wrote several works of non-fiction, including three autobiographies, a cookery book, a safety leaflet for the British railways and a book on measles, which was about the death of his daughter Olivia from measles encephalitis.

 As at 2019, Dahl's works have been translated into 63 languages and have sold more than 200 million books worldwide.
 Dahl was known as “The World’s No. 1 Story-teller” due to how his books celebrate nonsense, imagination, and creativity.
 It is because of this that his books are still popular with children.
 His awards for contribution to literature include the 1983 World Fantasy Award for Life Achievement, and the British Book Awards' Children's Author of the Year in 1990.
 In 2008 The Times placed Dahl 16th on its list of "The 50 greatest British writers since 1945".
 He has been referred to by The Independent as "one of the greatest storytellers for children of the 20th century".
 On his death in 1990, Howard considered him "one of the most widely read and influential writers of our generation".
-Dahl, even today, is still popular with readers.
-He has been able to draw everyone in with his exaggeration, effective description, unique ideas, and extraordinary words.